The End of Signature, 2021 and 2022

 To make The End of Signature, Agnieszka Kurant used artificial intelligence to create two different collective signatures realized as monumental light sculptures adorning the facades of two new buildings in Kendall Square.

-The work consists of one large-scale neon signature on the plaza side of Building E37’s cantilevered façade, which aggregates signatures of the MIT community, and one animated LED sculpture, made using signatures of Cambridge residents, that appears to sign and re-sign the rear façade of 238 Main Street.
+The work consists of one animated LED sculpture that appears to sign and re-sign the rear façade of 238 Main Street, which aggregates signatures of thousands of scientists and other academics working at MIT in the past and currently, and one large-scale neon signature on the plaza side of Building E37’s cantilevered façade, made using signatures of Cambridge residents.
 The artist conceived of each of these as a joint signature, and worked with a team of collaborators to create these two unconventional portraits using a machine learning system (called a GAN, a generative adversarial machine learning approach).

 Kurant developed these iterations of The End of Signature in collaboration with three doctoral students in MIT’s Computer Science and Artificial Intelligence Lab (CSAIL)— Katie Lewis, Divya Shanmugam, and Jose Javier Gonzalez Ortiz—as well as their advisor, Professor John Guttag.
 Together they designed a neural network that was trained with a dataset of real signatures, which Kurant collected from scientists and other academics working in the building, as well as residents of the area.
 These individual signatures were then scanned and transformed by the algorithm into an “averaged” signature, which looks less like something signed by a human hand and more like an abstract, illegible scrawl that is trying to make sense of signatures that often lack clear alphabetical characters to begin with.
 As critic Christy Lange has written, “The hovering signatures in The End of Signature, similarly, make a kind of immaterial value visible—not only that of the artwork, but of the cognitive labor going on at MIT and the collective contributions of the wider community that supports it.”